Focus - Auto or manual?

 Speaking of focusing...

-Some people using a digital point and shoot camera these days are encountering the problem that is known as "Shutter Lag".
-This relates to the time it takes from when you press the shutter button till the time the camera actually takes the shot.
+Some people using a digital point and shoot camera these days are encountering the problem that is known as 'shutter-lag'.
+This relates to the time it takes from when you press the shutter button until the time the camera actually takes the shot.
 It is generally not a fault with the camera, more with the user.

-When you have composed you're shot, just depress the shutter button about half way first.
-This allows the camera's focusing controls to kick in.
+When you have composed you're shot, just depress the shutter button halfway; this allows the camera's focusing controls to kick in.
 After which, you can continue to press the button home.
 Then, simply count to two before moving the camera again.
-This will ensure an all-in-focus shot.
+This will ensure you have an 'all-in-focus' shot.

-As your camera's shutter speed gets lower than around 1/125 sec, or the light gets dimmer, you will need to think about stabilizing your camera in some way or risk the possibility of camera shake or movement, resulting in out of focus shots.
-Generally, with most cameras that do not come with a shake reduction facility, but one that may have a zoom lens in the range of 28-200mm, the usual safe hand held shutter speed for that camera, when the lens is fully extended to 200mm is, for instance, about 1/250 sec.
-For a 400mm lens 1/500 sec.
+Further, cameras that do not come with a shake reduction facility, but one that has, for instance, a zoom lens in the range of 28-200mm, the usual safe hand-held shutter speed for that camera, when the lens is fully extended to 200mm is about 1/250 sec.
+For a 400mm lens, 1/500 sec.
 So, you may need to remember these figures and use them for future reference.